hssmalo/steampunkfantasy/rules.md

 Remove one fire token in a hex and replace any forest in such a hex with rough terrain.

-Remove one shaken token from each unit base.
+Remove one shaken token from each unit.